-Celery, historically used as a topical medicine and as a tonic to clean the bloodstream, is a crunchy yet watery vegetable that earns its green color and nutritional value from the sun.
-One medium stalk contains 3% of daily fiber, 4% of vitamin A, 15% of vitamin K, and 4% of folate.
+Historically used as a topical medicine and as a tonic to clean the bloodstream, celery is a crunchy vegetable that earns its green color and nutritional value from the sun.

-When purchasing celery, look for firm stalks that are light in color and without bruises.
-Color and durability are signs of the veggie’s freshness and nutritional value.
+When purchasing celery, look for firm stalks that are light in color and without bruises, as color and durability are signs of its freshness.
 Look at the bottom of celery, also known as its heart; it should be white, not browning.
-Darker stalks contain more chlorophyll, which provides plentiful magnesium but will make the taste stronger.
-Celery is on the Environmental Working Group’s “Dirty Dozen” list of veggies most affected by pesticides, so buy organic varieties whenever possible, and always wash celery thoroughly.
+Darker stalks contain more chlorophyll, a signal of the amount of magnesium.

-Celery is one of the vegetables to always keep in your fridge.
-Along with carrots and onions it is part of the ‘Holy Trinity’ of cooking, the three vegetables used together in cuisines the world over to create a flavor base for soups, sauces and stews.
+Celery, along with onions and carrots, is a component of the classic mirepoix used around the world to create a flavor base for soups, sauces, and stews.
 Celery is a natural source of sodium and has a light, salty taste, and maintains its nutritional value when cooked.
-Munch on celery raw with hummus, or dice it to add a salty crunch to salads.